K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 21: January 24, 2018**

+A little React tinkering and some content gathering.

 **Day 20: January 23, 2018**

 Created a firebase account and started to get familiar with it.